terrancehah/whole-ios/docs/prd.md

 ### 5.7 User-Generated Quotes (MVP: Personal Use Only)
 - Allows users to create and save their own quotes locally

+### 5.8 Onboarding (COMPLETE)
+- Users are greeted, introduced to widgets, select categories (using QuoteCategory enum), and set preferences.
+- All onboarding data is saved to Supabase using the UserPreferences model.
+- The onboarding flow is implemented and tested.

 ---

 ## 6. Technical Requirements